 The government has just finished a review into how hardship arrangements should be reflected in borrowers’ credit reports.
 As part of this work, the review looked into how a borrower’s ‘repayment history information’ should be recorded during an ‘indulgence’ and found that the current law was not clear about how this should be reflected (and, overall, the law didn’t deal well with hardship arrangements).

 As a result, the government is proposing a change to the law to make sure hardship arrangements are appropriately reflected in borrowers’ credit reports in a way that balances the interests of the borrower and credit providers (who rely on credit reports when deciding whether to lend money).

 The proposed changes still need to be finalised and, once finalised, will take a year or two to implement into the credit reporting system.

 In the meantime, lenders are working within the current system to make sure borrowers who ask for hardship assistance aren’t treated unfairly.
-As noted above, during an ‘indulgence’ your payments continue to fall due and, if not made, would ordinarily be recorded as missed in your credit report.
-Until the law is changed, many lenders have decided that it is a fairer to stop reporting ‘repayment history information’ during the indulgence period.
-This means that a borrower who has negotiated an indulgence with their credit provider due to hardship may see blanks for their repayment history information in their credit report, rather than a record of missed payments.
+As noted above, if your lender has agreed to provide temporary relief, your payments continue to fall due and, if not made, would ordinarily be recorded as missed in your credit report.
+Until the law is changed, many lenders have decided that it is a fairer to stop reporting ‘repayment history information’ during the temporary relief period.
+This means that a borrower who has negotiated temporary relief with their credit provider may see blanks for their repayment history information in their credit report, rather than a record of missed payments.